Update August 1, 2018: Survey responses are being tabulated

 Update May 16, 2018: Council favours speed cushions and road closure

-Further to the updates below: At their May 14 meeting, Council directed staff to investigate installation of speed cushions on Lagoon Road, Milburn Drive, and Ocean Boulevard, as well as the feasibility of closing Hatley Drive at Passage Way.
+On May 14, Council directed staff to investigate installation of speed cushions on Lagoon Road, Milburn Drive, and Ocean Boulevard, as well as the feasibility of closing Hatley Drive at Passage Way.
 The next step will be to develop draft design concepts and survey residents to determine the level of support for these measures.

 Update May 8, 2018: Traffic Data and Traffic Calming Options